Back to blog

 Picture the default enterprise AI stack.

-Source systems pour data into a warehouse.
+Source systems pour into a warehouse.
 A CRUD app gets built so people can read and edit it.
 A dashboard goes on top so leaders can scan for outliers.
-Reports get generated so the dashboard's findings end up in a slide deck.
-Eight months in, someone gets around to the question that funded the project.
-The agent gets bolted on top, as the last layer, hovering over a dashboard with the same data underneath in the same shape, presented the way the humans were going to read it.
+Reports get generated.
+Eight months in, someone gets around to the question that funded the project, and an agent gets bolted on top of the dashboard with the same data underneath in the same shape, presented the way the humans were going to read it.

 The mistake is sequencing.
 The agent shows up last in a stack designed for a different reader.